HazyResearch/deepdive/doc/example-spouse.md

 ![Screenshot of the labeling interface showing the sampled data](images/mindtagger_screenshot.png)

-We can quickly label the sampled 100 examples using the intuitive user interface with buttons for correct/incorrect tags that also supports keyboard shortcuts for entering labels and moving between items.
+We can quickly label the sampled 100 examples using the intuitive user interface with buttons for correct/incorrect tags.
+It also supports keyboard shortcuts for entering labels and moving between items.
 (Press the <kbd>?</kbd> key to view all supported keys.)
-How many were labeled correct as well as other tags are shown in the "Tags" dropdown at the top right corner as shown below.
+How many were labeled correct, as well as other tags, are shown in the "Tags" dropdown at the top right corner as shown below.

 ![Screenshot of the labeling interface showing tag statistics](images/mindtagger_screenshot_tags.png)